YuSugihara/QTL-seq/01_qtlseq_commands_breakdown.md

 samtools index -c output_directory/20_bam/bulk2.bam
 ```

-This creates a CSI index that supports larger reference genomes.
+This `.csi` index is suitable for handling large genomes that exceed the size limitations of `.bai`.

 ---